‘Clock Boy’ Ahmed Mohamed Father’s Defamation Lawsuit Against Conservatives Glenn Beck, Jim Hanson Dismissed

 According to Dallas News the defense which Beck and the other defendants named in the suit sought refuge in was a state law designed to counteract frivolous defamation cases.
 Texas actually has 28 state laws against SLAPP cases though and one gives defendants in a defamation suit up to 60 days from being served to file a motion to dismiss the case with the argument that free speech on a “matter of public concern” was being exercised.
 If the court agrees then the burden of proof is on the plaintiff and they must show “clear and specific” evidence of the defamation.

-After the case was dismissed senior counsel David Yerushalmi delivered a scathing message calling the lawsuit “yet another example of Islamist lawfare.”
+After the case was dismissed, senior counsel David Yerushalmi delivered a scathing message calling the lawsuit “yet another example of Islamist lawfare.”
 It is his belief that groups like CAIR use the mainstream media and lawsuits such as this to label “public criticism of a sharia-centric, jihad-driven Islam” as “Islamophobic.”

-The case against Irving Mayor Beth Van Duyne but she has also challenged the suit.
+The case against Irving Mayor Beth Van Duyne continues, but she has also challenged the suit.